 2. Resistance bands | $10–$30

-Physical therapist Julea Edwards says resistance bands are an excellent strength training tool.
+Kaiser Permanente physical therapist Julea Edwards says resistance bands are an excellent strength training tool.
 And because they’re compact, they’re also easy to pack in your suitcase when you travel.
 “You can vary the difficulty of band exercises by changing the amount of tension on the band.
 This is accomplished by changing the grip position or the distance the band is pulled if anchored around furniture.
 As you get stronger, you can make the same exercise more challenging.”
 A set of bands usually comes with simple workout instructions.

 3. Tech tools: websites, apps, DVDs | Free–$100+